• Skip to primary navigation

 Instructions

-• Cut the 5 almonds into slivers.
-Keep aside.
-Put the remaining 15 almonds and the cardamom seeds in a small grinder and grind to a powder.
+• Put the 15 almonds and the cardamom seeds in a clean spice grinder and grind to a rough powder.

-• Spread the mixture on a tray and cut into squares or diamonds.
+• Spread the mixture evenly on a tray.
+Once it cools down, cut into squares or diamonds.

 • Garnish with the slivered almonds and silver leaf, if using.
 Serve warm.